pachyderm/pachyderm/doc/cookbook/gpus.md

     alpha.kubernetes.io/nvidia-gpu: "1"
 ```

-### Poke k8s if necessary
+### Deal with known issues (if necessary)

+If you're not seeing the node, its possible that your resource limits (from your cloud provider) are preventing you from creating the GPU node(s).
+You should check your resource limits and ensure that GPU nodes are available in your region/zone.
-If you're not seeing the node, its possible you're hitting [a known k8s bug](https://github.com/kubernetes/kubernetes/issues/45753).

-In this case, it helps to restart the k8s api server.
+If you have checked your resource limits and everything seems ok, its very possible that you're hitting [a known k8s bug](https://github.com/kubernetes/kubernetes/issues/45753).
+In this case, you can try to overcome the issue by restarting the k8s api server.
 To do that, run:

 ```
 kubectl --namespace=kube-system get pod | grep kube-apiserver | cut -f 1 -d " " | while read pod; do kubectl --namespace=kube-system delete po/$pod; done
 ```

 It can take a few minutes for the node to get recognized by the k8s cluster again.

-Now you're all done and set up to train models or do image processing with GPUs in your Pachyderm cluster.
-If you've got a further questions, you can come find us in our public [Slack Channel](slack.pachyderm.io) or on [Github](github.com/pachyderm/pachyderm).

 ## Test Locally